Search California Business Entities

 Setting up a business entity in California generally involves the following steps:

 1. Preparing and planning.
-Conducting proper market research and preparing a comprehensive business plan is usually the first, and most important step to take when looking to start up a business in California.
+Conducting proper market research and preparing a comprehensive business plan is the first and most important step to take when looking to start up a business in California.

 2. Securing financing.
 California usually offers several financing options and other tailored services for businesses.
 Visit the Governor's Office of Business and Economic Development (GO-Biz) for additional information on this.